zonbrisad/bashplates/README.md

 #### Licence
 MIT
 #### Description
-Bashplates is a small collection of templates to speed the development of bash shellscripts.
+Bashplates is a template to ease rapid development of bash shellscripts.

 ## Features
-- ANSI Color codes
 - Handler for subcommands
+- Built in Documantation handling of subcommands
-- A simple message log function
+- logfile function
 - Simple error/message handling
 - Check if root user
 - Check for required programs
 - lock file feature
 - Trap handling
 - Cleanup handling

-## Files
-A template for shellscripts with subcommands.
-It contains a help command that parses itself for documentation.
+- ANSI Color codes

 ## Built in commands
-- help    - Help information
+- help    - Show help information about user define subcommands + some internal commands
 - ihelp   - Help information about internal commands
-- log     - View log
+- log     - View log file
-- version - version information
+- version - Show version information
-- info    - show various script information
+- info    - show various script information (for debug use)

 ## Documentation

-### Add new command to file
-Adding a new documented command to a script is very easy.
+BP has a very simple but effective documentation feature A user defined subcommand is simply documented as shown below with a double hash.
+When invoking `scriptname help` the text after will be shown as the description for that function.

 ```bash
 myFunction() { ## Command description